 Not only can this help protect you from the unexpected, but you won’t have to run to the bathroom every time you cough or think something is funny.

 When Does Frequent Urination End?

-Your body will eventually adjust to the higher levels of hormones, but you’ll still have almost double the number of normal fluids.
-Frequent urination will always persist, it will just not be as extreme throughout your pregnancy.
+Your body will eventually adjust to the higher levels of hormones, but you’ll still have almost double the number of ordinary fluids.
+Frequent urination will always persist; it will just not be as extreme throughout your pregnancy.